Zekao/snowcrash/level13/Ressources/README.md

 # Second method

-We can reverse the programa with Ghidra and see that the flag is in a function named ft_des.
+We can reverse the program with Ghidra and see that the flag is in a function named ft_des.

 ```bash
 ➜  Documents ./a.out